sai-manideep-exe/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-A simple Rock Paper Scissors game built with React.
+A fun and interactive Rock Paper Scissors game built using React.js.
+Play against the computer, track your score, and enjoy a simple yet engaging classic!

 ## Live Demo
 You can play the game live here: [Project Demo](manideeprps.ccbp.tech)